Free screening of the award winning movie

-Please join the ACS San Diego Chapter for a free lecture on Wednesday, November 8, 2017 at Sumner Auditorium at Scripps Institution of Oceanography.
+Please join the ACS San Diego Chapter for a free screening of an award winning movie on Wednesday, June 27, 2018 at 7pm at Sumner Auditorium at Scripps Institution of Oceanography.

 to the screening, Tom Jefferson from Viva Vaquita will give us a quick update

 on the status of the Vaquita and share information about the The International

 Save the Vaquita Day is Saturday, July 7, 2018.